CumulusNetworks/docs/content/cumulus-netq-40/Monitor-Operations/Monitor-Network-Layer-Protocols/Monitor-the-IP-Service.md

 It is useful when debugging to be able to see when the neighbor configuration changed for an IP address.
 The `netq show neighbor-history` command makes this information available.
 It enables you to see:

-- each change that was made chronologically
+- Each change that made chronologically.
-- changes made between two points in time, using the `between` option
+- Changes made between two points in time, using the `between` option.
-- only the difference between to points in time using the `diff` option
+- Only the difference between to points in time using the `diff` option.
-- to order the output by selected output fields using the `listby` option
+- To order the output by selected output fields using the `listby` option.
-- each change that was made for the IP address on a particular interface, using the `ifname` option
+- Each change made for the IP address on a particular interface, using the `ifname` option.

 And as with many NetQ commands, the default time range used is now to one hour ago.
 You can view the output in JSON format as well.